Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Check out the videos below to see Alberta’s conservation K-9s at work sniffing watercrafts and shorelines for invasive mussels.

 The K-9 teams also help to fight other invasive species that threaten Alberta.
 In 2017 and 2018 teams deployed in Fish Creek Provincial Park in Calgary to learn to detect the invasive plant Thesium arvense.
-As well, teams are currently collaborating with the Wild Boar Control Program to determine how the K-9 teams could assist with monitoring wild boar-at-large.
+As well, teams have collaborated with the Wild Boar Control Program to assist with monitoring wild boar-at-large.

 Check out the videos below to learn more about our K-9 team’s work to detect Thesium arvense and wild boar.